city-artificial-intelligence/mosaic/README.md

-## MOSAIC: Multi-strategy Ontology Alignment Suite in CSG
+## MOSAIC: Multi-strategy Ontology Alignment and Integration Suite at CSG

-A system created as a combination of matching strategies developed by BSc and MSC students taking the module Semantic Web Technologies and Knowledge Graphs at City St George's, University of London
+A system created as a combination of matching strategies developed by BSc and MSc students taking the module on [Semantic Web Technologies and Knowledge Graphs](https://github.com/turing-knowledge-graphs/teaching/tree/main/city) at City St George's, University of London.